 - Discover Car Hire: Searches rental car prices around the globe.

 Flights aren’t that practical of a way to get around Scotland and there are only a handful of routes avaialble.
 The only real advantage would be if you plan to explore the outer isles like the Orkney Isles or the Outer Hedbrides.

 When you book in advance you can generally get a good price on tickets.
-Though, one should always be wary of booking budget airlines.
+Though, one should always be wary of booking budget airlines and traveling with bags.
 You’ll also have to pay for check bags that can often cost as much as the flight at around £100.

-Once you do go for bookings, you can find everything from a cozy bed and breakfast, hostels, standard hotels, lighthouses, resorts, guesthouses, castles, and everything in between.
+Once you go for bookings, you can find everything from a cozy bed and breakfast to hostels, standard hotels, lighthouses, resorts, guesthouses, castles, and everything in between.
 We love traveling Scotland for some of the unique accommodation options!
 This is where sites like Airbnb come in handy.
 (Read our tips on Airbnb)

 Edinburgh is a bit of anomaly when it comes to prices as the demand in the city remains high, especially in the summer months.
 The most demanding time is during the month of August when the city plays host to The Fringe Festival.
 The city is more or less guaranteed to be sold out during this time and prices will be through the roof.